cc-archive/cc-cert-core/core/commons/significance.md

 * [The World of the Commons: Beyond Market and State](http://wealthofthecommons.org/contents) book edited by [David Bollier](http://bollier.org/) and [Silke Helfrich](http://commonsblog.de/)  licensed under [CC-BY](http://creativecommons.org/licenses/by/3.0/us/)
 * [Free Culture Game](http://www.molleindustria.org/en/freeculturegame/) online interactive game (requires Flash) created by [Molleindustria](http://www.molleindustria.org/) licensed under [CC-BY-SA](http://creativecommons.org/licenses/by-nc-sa/3.0/deed.en_US)

-## The Quest: Answering the Big Question
+## Your Quest: Taking on the Big Question

 We’re all familiar with the ideas of markets and governments, but we tend to be less familiar with the idea of a Commons.